aptech/docs/docs/CR-setdif.rst

            2008,
            2016 };

-    //Set 'y_diff' equal to years in 'y1' and NOT in 'y2' y_diff = setdif(y1, y2);
+    // Set 'y_diff' equal to years in 'y1' and NOT in 'y2'
+    y_diff = setdif(y1, y2);

 After the code above, y_diff will be equal to: